Droupadi Murmu: Religion and land bill

 In 2017, she approved the Freedom of Religion Bill, 2017, and the bill to amend the Land Acquisition 2013 Act passed by the Jharkhand Assembly.

 The new religion bill makes it an offence subject to a penalty of three years in prison, to coerce or lure a person to convert their religion.
-If the person coerced is a member of a Scheduled Caste or tribe, a minor, or female, the prison term increases to four years.
+If the person coerced is a member of a Scheduled Caste or Tribe, a minor, or female, the prison term increases to four years.
 Fines can be levied in any case.
 The bill also made it mandatory for voluntary converts, to inform the Deputy Commissioner about their conversion, and to give full details about the circumstances.

 The amendments in the Land Acquisition Act, 2013, involved changes in the compensation duration and requirements for social impacts assessment.
 According to the passed law, monetary compensation for government acquisition of tribal land must be paid within six months of acquisition.
 The requirement for social impact assessments was dropped for some types of infrastructure projects.

 Presidential campaign

 In June 2022, the BJP nominated Murmu as the National Democratic Alliance (NDA)'s candidate for President of India for the 2022 election the following month.
 Yashwant Sinha, was nominated as the candidate for president by the opposition parties.
 During her election campaign, Murmu visited various states seeking support for her candidature.
-Several opposition parties like BJD, YSRCP, JMM, BSP, SS, JD(S) among others had announced support for her candidature prior to polling.
+Several opposition parties like BJD, YSRCP, JMM, BSP, SHS, JD(S) among others had announced support for her candidature prior to polling.
 On 21 July 2022, Murmu secured a clear majority in the 2022 Presidential election defeating common opposition candidate Yashwant Sinha with 676,803 electoral votes (64.03% of total) in 21 of the 28 states (including in the union territory of Puducherry) to become the 15th President of India.